Skeletocutis papyracea

 Skeletocutis papyracea is a species of poroid crust fungus in the family Polyporaceae.
 It was described as new to science by Alix David in 1982.
-The type was collected in France, where it was found growing on a fallen trunk of Scots pine.
+The type specimen was collected in France, where it was found growing on a fallen trunk of Scots pine.
 The fungus was reported in northeastern China in 2005, and in Lithuania in 2013.
-A microscope is useful for identification of this fungus: it differs from other Skeletocutis by the fact that its skeletal hyphae dissolve in 5% KOH solution.
+A microscope is useful for the identification of this fungus; it differs from other Skeletocutis by the fact that its skeletal hyphae dissolve in a 5% KOH solution.